The Costs That Are Rising Fastest for Older Americans

 But rising prices for oranges might just send blood pressure soaring.

-Retirees who were paying an average $2.41 a gallon to fill up their vehicles last year were handing over $2.72 per gallon in January 2018, The Senior Citizens League says.
+Retirees who were paying an average $2.41 a gallon to fill up their vehicles in 2017 were handing over $2.72 per gallon in January 2018, The Senior Citizens League says.

 Tomatoes are rich in lycopene, an antioxidant that's good for maintaining brain health and protecting against prostate cancer.
 It may even have benefits for patients with Parkinson's disease.